GergoN02/Selenium-Web-Scraping/README.md

 Next, we need to instantiate our webdriver with the pre-defined options, such as `driver = webdriver.Chrome(service=DRIVER_PATH, options=options)`.

-From now on, most actions we call in the script will use this driver variable for context, such as `driver.get(), etc...`
+From now on, most actions we call in the script will use this driver variable for context, such as `driver.get()` etc...

 ### Targeting a site to scrape